fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Get-AzureStorageFileCopyState.md

 ```

 ## DESCRIPTION
-The **Get-AzureStorageFileCopyState** cmdlet gets the state of an azure_2 Storage file copy operation.
+The **Get-AzureStorageFileCopyState** cmdlet gets the state of an Azure Storage file copy operation.

 ## EXAMPLES